 Why is fashion trying to make girls grow up so fast?
 Shorts seem to get shorter every season.
 Girl skinny pants are so tight.
 Slogans on graphic T’s can be sassy and too mature.
 Small bikinis dominate little girl swimwear.
 We’re not sure at what age any of that becomes appropriate, but it definitely should not be for the pre-teen set.
 Girls need age-appropriate clothing made for playing, exploring, running, and jumping.
 Let girls be kids for a good while longer!

 Harder Than It Should Be

 Finding clothes that do not break any of these rules is quite a challenge (as many of you are painfully aware)!
-Even when you can tell a retailer is trying to offer a “less girly” style, it’s as if they can’t quite bring themselves to eliminate all the girly at the same time.
 We’ve all seen the blue soccer shirt covered in hearts, the pink Spiderman t-shirt, or the jeans with rhinestones on the pockets, right?
 Those are close, but just won’t work for the Girls Will Be girl!